kbilsted/ReassureTest.Net/README.md

   }
 ```

-We now copy-paste this into our test
+We can now copy-paste this into our test

 ```csharp
 [Test]